MyST reference#

 Here is how to set up and build the documentation locally {doc}`/contributing/documentation/setup-build`.

-Here is how to set up and build the documentation locally Building and checking the quality of documentation.
+Here is how to set up and build the documentation locally Set up, build, and check the quality of documentation.

 Link to a heading#